deeptools/deepTools/docs/content/tools/plotCorrelation.rst

 Usage Example:
 ~~~~~~~~~~~~~~

-The following example performs a correlation analysis based on the coverage file computed by :doc:`bamCorrelate` for our test ENCODE Chip-Seq datasets.
+The following example performs a correlation analysis based on the coverage file computed by :doc:`multiBamCoverage` for our test ENCODE Chip-Seq datasets.

 **Scatterplot**